 Head of the Telekom Innovation Laboratories (T-Labs).
 Developing and leading innovation topics Deutsche Telekom and its partners including for blockchain.
-Also Vice President of The Blockchain Group and the Co-lead.
+Also Vice President of DT Blockchain Group.
 Formerly, founder and COO of startup software firms in the Seattle area.
 (Linkedin)

 CEO at Berlin-based Least Authority, a leading open source cloud service based on highly-audited open source and advanced cryptographic protocols.
 Formerly, senior program manager at the Open Technology Fund (2013-2015) (LinkedIn)

 (Via Video Link)